Antonio_Diaz via Getty Images

 Glute Bridge vs. Hip Thrust

 These two exercises are fairly similar, since you work the same muscle groups.
-However, the key difference between the two is that with a hip thrust, your body is usually elevated on a bench or step.
+However, the key difference between the two is that with a hip thrust, your body is usually elevated on a bench, step, or stability ball.
 With a classic glute bridge, your shoulders and back are on the floor.

 Make sure to steer clear of these common glute bridge mistakes to avoid injuries—and ensure you’re getting the most out of every rep.